lsteel/pokemon-marvel-smackdown/README.md

 1. Install Bower globally if you have not yet. `npm install -g bower`

+1. Install Gulp globally if you have not yet. `npm install -g gulp`

 1. Run `bower install` in the terminal from the directory.

 1. Do your code in the `src` files.